 In February of 2015, the Court of Appeal released its decision in Iannarella v.
 Corbett.
-In particular, this case clarifies the burden of proof requirement when it comes to rear-end collisions.
+In particular, this case clarifies the burden of the proof requirement when it comes to rear-end collisions.
 It also reinforces defense counsel’s ongoing disclosure requirements regarding surveillance.

 In this case, the defendant and respondent, Corbett, was driving a concrete mixer when a snow squall caused Corbett to lose visibility and ultimately rear end the plaintiff and appellant, Andrea Iannarella, who was directly in front of him.
 Following a 15 day trial, the jury found that the respondent was not driving negligently and the action was dismissed on the ground of liability.